Kornati National Park, Hrvatska - Things to Do in Kornati National Park

 Top Things to Do in Kornati National Park

-Sailing and Yacht Charters
+Sailing and Yacht Charter Adventures

 Hiking and Nature Photography

-Booking Tip: Guided hiking tours cost €30-50 per person and include boat transfers and park fees.
-Bring sturdy hiking shoes, sun protection, and plenty of water as shade is limited.
-Spring (April-May) and autumn (September-October) offer the most comfortable hiking conditions.
+Booking Tip: Hiking is typically included in day tours or accessible via private boat transfer for €20-40.
+Bring sturdy shoes, sun protection, and plenty of water as shade is limited.
+Spring and early fall offer the most comfortable hiking conditions with wildflowers and milder temperatures.

 Getting There